Privacy Policy

 Event Classification & Visibility

-When you sync a calendar from any provider (Google, Apple, or Microsoft), SoKal processes your events in the same way regardless of the source:
+When you sync a calendar from any provider (Google, Apple, or Microsoft), SoKal processes your events in the same way regardless of the source.
+We analyze event titles and details to classify each event into a category such as travel, outing, exercise, errand, online, or work.
+When we are unsure, the event remains unclassified.
+You can review or change the classification of any event at any time.

-- Conservative by design: Our classification system is designed to err on the side of privacy.
-We would rather leave an event unclassified (and therefore completely hidden) than risk incorrectly classifying a private event.
-You can always manually adjust the classification of any event.
+Conservative by design.
+Our classification system errs on the side of privacy: we would rather leave an event unclassified (and therefore completely hidden) than risk classifying a private event.
+You can always adjust the classification of any event, change your privacy settings at any time, or disconnect your calendar entirely to remove all synced data.

 Google Calendar — Limited Use Disclosure